iterative/dvc.org/static/docs/commands-reference/diff.md

 ## Example: Specific targets across Git references

-We can base this example in the [Experiment Metrics](/doc/get-started/metrics) and [Compare Experiments](/doc/get-started/compare-experiments) sections of our _Get Started_ section, which describe different experiments to produce the `model.pkl` file.
+We can base this example in the [Metrics](/doc/get-started/metrics) and [Compare Experiments](/doc/get-started/compare-experiments) sections of our _Get Started_ section, which describe different experiments to produce the `model.pkl` file.
 Our sample repository has the `bigrams-experiment` and `baseline-experiment` [tags](https://github.com/iterative/example-get-started/tags) respectively to